salvo-polizzi/cjsonparser/README.md

 ### Serialization
 - `char *json_serialize(const json_value *value);` <br />
-  Serializes a JSON value into a string.
+  [*Not yet implemented*] Serializes a JSON value into a string.
 The caller is responsible for freeing the returned string.

 ### Memory Management
 - `void json_free(json_value *value);` <br />